Xalalau/backdoor-shield/README.md

 <br/>

-## Backdoor Hunting
+## Decoding

-Actually you can copy the detection results, decode them and keep going to see whats going on.
+We can keep going to see whats going on.
+I won't explain how I deobfuscated the code but I'll show the result.

-<details><summary>1) Here is the decoding of the active backdoor from the examples above</summary>
+<details><summary>1) Here is the active backdoor decoded</summary>
 <p>

 It's inhibiting other backdoors through some detourings and taking the next step.